 7. St. Nicholas Church

-Do not forget to check out the marvellous churches in Brandenburg.
-As you contemplate on what to see in Potsdam, St. Nicholas Church at the Old Market Square, is a great addition.
+Do not forget to check out the marvelous churches in Brandenburg.
+As you contemplate what to see in Potsdam, St. Nicholas Church at the Old Market Square is a great addition.

 However, services resumed in 1981 and today host a large parish in the city of Potsdam.
 Members of the public are welcome to attend mass and enjoy excellent music.

 Also known as the Memorial Leistikowstrabe, the KGB Prison gives you a glimpse of life during East and West Germany.
 Remember to add it to your list of things to do in Potsdam and learn more about the tough times of this era.

 Back in the day, the building was a base of a Christian charity group.
 But later on, it changed tactics and became a notorious detention center.
 The prison saw lots of dissidents locked away for various crimes against the ruling Soviet government.

 Adjacent to the prison was a military camp at the KGB headquarters in Germany.
 Russian and German prisoners were held here for suspicion of spying or collaborating with the West.
 Once the Soviet Union collapsed, it closed its doors as a prison and is now a Memorial.

 Visitors can enter the cells that remain intact with prison graffiti.
 More so, you can check out the detention rooms where interrogations occurred.

 Address: Zur Historischen Mühle 1, 14469 Potsdam, Germany